Preconstruction And Delivery

 Owners usually get the best value from interior build-out construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Existing-condition Review And Fit-out Planning is treated as a decision gate, not a box-checking exercise.
+Existing-condition Review, Landlord As-built Verification, And Georgetown Fit-out Planning is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Procurement And Permit Coordination is treated as a decision gate, not a box-checking exercise.
+Procurement, Submittal Management, And City Of Georgetown Permit Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Interior Execution And System Startup is treated as a decision gate, not a box-checking exercise.
+Interior Execution Across Framing, MEP, Finishes, And Support Spaces is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Punch, Commissioning, And Occupancy Handoff is treated as a decision gate, not a box-checking exercise.
+Punch Closure, Commissioning, And City Of Georgetown Occupancy Handoff is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.